Champions by Year

 Committed to her community, Shirley recently worked with a local government agency to build a new civic center and playground in Gretna.
 “People were traveling elsewhere to get services that we could offer here in Gretna if we only had a place.
 So I found the land for the civic center and playground.
 Now we distribute food, have exercise programs and craft classes for people of all ages.”

 Her advice to anyone who needs a boost … do something for someone in need.
-That’s exactly why Mrs. Shirley Tross-Jones is the game six Peoples Health Champion.
+That’s exactly why Mrs. Shirley Tross-Jones is the game six Tenet Choices Champion.